The upper face—from the elegant curve of the brow to the expressive windows of the eyes—plays a vital role in conveying your overall vibrance.

 Notice tired and hooded appearance of outer part of the eye and eyebrow.
 Notice the bright and elegant appearance after temple lift and upper blepharoplasty.

-Correction of crow's feet with upper eyelid surgery and temple lift.
+Correction of crow's feet with lower eyelid surgery and temple lift.

 With aging and loss of facial volume, the brow routinely drops down.
 Sagging of the brow is almost never uniform.
 The outer part of the brow almost always sags more than the inner part.
 See if this applies to you.
 If only the outer part of the eye brow has fallen (which is often the case) then a temple lift is the best choice for correction.